-Frank Luntz, Ray LaHood, and More at The Daily Beast Bipartisan Brunch
+Frank Luntz, Ray LaHood & More at the Newsweek Daily Beast Bipartisan Brunch

 The Daily Beast bipartisan brunch, in partnership with Credit Suisse, lived up to its billing: Democrats, Republicans, and independents, shoulder to shoulder at Cafe Milano, chowing down and toasting the start of a new term.

 With the second inaugural address one day away, I asked some of the assembled what they were hoping to hear from President Obama.

 Frank Luntz, Republican pollster and author of Words That Work: The president should say “We’re not Republicans.
 We’re not Democrats.
 We’re Americans.
 And I extend my hand”—as he actually physically does it—“I extend my hand to the speaker, the minority leader of the Senate and their colleagues.
 Let us make a commitment on this great day to get great things done for great Americans.’”